I am an Assistant Professor at Penn State Abington where I teach, research, and write

 by Rachael S. King.
 Charlottesville: University of Virginia Press, in press.

-“Foreword: Making Milton Milton.”
+“Introduction: Making Milton Milton.”
 Co-written with Emma Depledge and John Garrison.
-In Making Milton: Writing, Publication, Reception, edited by Emma Depledge, John Garrison, and Marissa Nicosia.
+In Making Milton, edited by Emma Depledge, John Garrison, and Marissa Nicosia.
 Oxford: Oxford University Press, in press.

 “Prophet Joan: Imagining the Future in 1 Henry VI.”
 Histories of the Future, c.
 1600: On